Congenica/psga-pipeline-sars-cov-2/README.md

 #### Adding new pathogens
-To support the pathogen `pathogenX` to the pipeline, you need to:
+In order to add the pathogen `pathogenX` to the pipeline, change dir to `psga` and follow the instructions below:
-1. create the directory: `psga/pathogenX`.
-This folder will contain the Nextflow scripts for analysing this new pathogen
-2. create the Nextflow main workflow: `psga/pathogenX/psga.nf`.
-Name the workflow as `psga`
-3. create the Nextflow help: `psga/pathogenX/help.nf`.
-This must contain the functions: `printPathogenConfig` and `printPathogenHelp`
-4. create the Nextflow configuration file: `psga/pathogenX.config`.
-Initialise the parameter `pathogen` with `pathogenX`
+1. run the script: `python initialise_pathogen.py --pathogen-name pathogenX`
+2. add nextflow configs and workflows to the following files: `pathogenX.config`, `pathogenX/psga.nf`, `pathogenX/help.nf`.
-5. add Python scripts to: `scripts/pathogenX/` and update DB schema as necessary
+3. add Python scripts to: `../scripts/pathogenX/`
+4. edit the DB schema as necessary
-6. run the pipeline from the psga directory using the command: `nextflow run . -c pathogenX.config <pathogenX-specific parameters>`
+5. run the pipeline from the psga directory using the command: `nextflow run . -c pathogenX.config <pathogenX-specific parameters>`

 ## Troubleshootings